-Learning a variety of writing skills isn’t as difficult as you may think.
+Learning a variety of tricks to improve writing skills isn’t as difficult as you may think.
 We’ve put together a list of steps to help you make dramatic improvements to the quality of your writing in short order.

 Becoming a better writer takes practice, and you’re already practicing.
 No, seriously—you write a lot.
 Even if you don’t think of yourself as a writer, you put thoughts into text more often than you realize.
 At the very least, you write emails—a lot of emails—post on social media, make updates to your résumé and LinkedIn profile, and message your friends.
 If your job requires it, you also create things like reports, presentations, newsletters . . . it’s a long list.

 So, you’re already writing.
-Now, improving your writing skills is just a matter of becoming conscious of the things you can do to give your text more structure and make your copy crisp and readable with a conversational style.
+Now, to improve writing is just a matter of becoming conscious of the things you can do to give your text more structure and make your copy crisp and readable with a conversational style.

 Give Your Writing Structure